 The biofilm structure are mostly gelatinous, glue-like, slimy films of microorganisms.
 It might be bacterial cells or other microbial organism.
 Sometimes the bacterium living in the biofilm formation are pathogen as for instance legionella, but in most cases not.

-If mature biofilm can develop undisturbed in a pipe or a system, it soon will spread in all directions.
+If mature bacterial biofilm can develop undisturbed in a pipe or a water system, it soon will spread in all directions.
 Horizontal along the pipe, vertical in the height.
 Plateus are forming.
 If such plateaus reach a certain height, parts of the biomass are torn off by the current.
 And then transported with the water in flow direction.
 This torn parts of the biofouling settle somewhere else in the water system and start a new biofilm formation.

-Biofilm formation is not only found in drinking water, but increasingly in technically water used in the industry or agriculture.
+Biofilm formations are not only found in drinking water, but increasingly in technically water used in the industry or agriculture.
 This means in cooling circuits, cooling towers, heat exchangers, water tanks or water lines for drip irrigation.
 Bacterial biofilms even occur in water used for production.
-Having biofilm in food or beverage, is not acceptable.
+Having microbiological contamunation in food or beverage, is not acceptable.

 The higher the requirements on the purity of the water, the higher the effort to avoid such biofilms or at least to control them.

 We also are confronted with cases where the biofilm contained microorganisms, which released very aggressive secretions.
 These in turn led to considerable corrosion damage in the system.
 This phenomena is called MIC – Microbiological Induced Corrosion.

-Technically it can become problematic, if whole „plates“ of biofilm are loosened and pressed through the pipe.
+Technically it can become problematic if whole „plates“ of biofilm are loosened and pressed through the pipe.
 This can result in a plug that can lead to blockages in tight places in the system.
-Like blocking valves or the inlet of a heat exchanger.
+Like blocking on valves or the inlet of a heat exchanger.

 Solution against biofilm formation